dparo/ai-project/README.md

   ->       IMPLY OPERATOR
   <->      DOUBLE IMPLY OPERATOR

-  CURRENTLY UNDERSTOOD BUT NOT IMPLEMENTED OPERATORS
+  CURRENTLY UNDERSTOOD BUT NOT IMPLEMENTED OPERATORS.
+  SUPPORT MAY BE ADDED LATER

   =              ASSIGN OPERATOR
   +              CONCAT OPERATOR